-For the thousands of times fans chanted along with (and were given the meme treatment) to the famous catchphrase, “You can’t see me!” by John Cena, very few know the origin and backstory behind this iconic, yet bizarre taunt!
+For the many times that fans chanted along with or were given the meme treatment to the famous catchphrase “You can’t see me” by John Cena, very few realize the surprising backstory behind it!

-John Story and the Story Behind The Infamous Catchphrase, “You Can’t See Me!”
+John Cena and the Story Behind The Infamous Catchphrase, “You Can’t See Me!”

 John Cena has certainly had his critics over the years when it comes to his in-ring ability despite having a Meltzer-rated 5-star match against CM Punk at the Money in the Bank pay-per-view in 2011, amongst many other great matches — But it is Cena’s charisma that has contributed the most to his success (coupled with Vince McMahon’s love for a good physique).